The History of the Atari

 The Atari 1200XL originally would have a

-simple Buss expander and 2 new 15 pin SIO connectors.
+simple 50 pin Buss Expander and 2 new 15 pin SIO connectors.

-expansion design and marketing not firm on how to move
+expansion design.
+Marketing was not firm on how to move

-forward with the series having different designed SIO
+forward with the system having different sized and designed SIO

-design while Atari's engineering group would formalize its
+design so it could be released.
+Meanwhile Atari's engineering group would

 The 1200XL would start to arrive into

 dealers by February 1983 and in March of 1983 the